Assistant Professor of Science

 Office: ACW 206

 D.V.M.
-1996, Tufts University School of Veterinary Medicine
+(Veterinary Medicine), Tufts University School of Veterinary Medicine (1996)

-Dr. Sara Levine is a veterinarian, educator, and writer.
-Courses she teaches include Introduction to Plants and Animals, Animal Behavior, Human Biology, Natural History of New England, Human Disease, and Science Writing (beginning fall 2012).
+Sara Levine is a veterinarian, educator, and writer.
+At Wheelock College she teaches Introduction to Plants and Animals, Human Biology, New England Ecology, Human Disease, Dinosaur Biology, and Biology of Reproduction.
 She favors a hands-on and practical approach to learning.
-Her ongoing research with students at Wheelock is focused on the flora and fauna of the Muddy River.
+Her ongoing research with students at Wheelock focuses on the flora and fauna of the Muddy River.

-She practiced clinical medicine and performed surgery in small animal practice for five years.
+Dr. Levine practiced clinical medicine and performed surgery in small animal veterinary practice for five years.
 She has been teaching environmental education to children through the Massachusetts Audubon Society and other nature centers for over 20 years, and, more recently, has been doing author readings and workshops for schools and libraries.